What Are Cash Advances? Types and How They Work

 Pros and Cons of Payday Loans

-Hefty costs: The costs for payday loans are very high.
+Hefty costs The costs for payday loans are very high.
 They require you to pay a significant amount of interest within a limited time, which could be anywhere from several days to a few months.
-States can set their own rules, to the point where some states have no interest rate caps.
-In California, the average APR for payday loans is 372%!
-Rarely helps credit: A payday loan cash advance usually won’t affect your credit because payday lenders typically don’t report to credit bureaus.
-Not available nationwide: Washington D.C. and five states prohibit payday loans and many other states strictly regulate them.
+Payday lenders can charge as much as 780% in annual percentage rate (APR), with an average loan running at nearly 400%.
+Rarely helps credit A payday loan cash advance usually won’t affect your credit because payday lenders typically don’t report to the credit bureaus.
+Not available nationwide The District of Columbia, along with 16 states (Arizona, Arkansas, Colorado, Connecticut, Georgia, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, South Dakota, Vermont, and West Virginia) prohibit payday loans.

 Merchant or Business Cash Advances